 |Duisburg||21 May 1944||22 May 1944||N||Eighteen aircraft and crews offered for operations and all were accepted and briefed to attach targets in DUISBURG, the steel and coal centre of the Ruhr and Rhine, which has not had the attention of Bomber Command for about twelve months.
 The weather over the target was cloudy and called for blind bombing by a method which has already paid good dividends in "Happy Valley".
 Photographs as was to be expected yielded no joy and cannot profitably be commented upon, all showing thick cloud and in some instances fine tracks.
 Although there were several sightings of the enemy the general impressions of DUISBURG defences confirms the view that they were less active than a year ago.
 P/O Dukelow, F/S Hinde and Sgt Essex with their crews failed to return to Base.

-[Ed: but can only find 17 aircraft listed in the battle-order (after multiple cross-checking)of which 3 FTR.]
+[Ed: but can only find 17 aircraft listed in the battle-order (after multiple cross-checking of the ORB) of which 3 aircraft and crews FTR.]

 |Aircraft Deployed||Servicemen Deployed||Aircraft Service Number||Returned

 P/O L R Dunham (Nav)